-Next, clear the Query user to set default username check box.
-This will prevent pop-ups asking whether you want to set the entered user name as a default.
+Then clear the Use as default username and Query user to set default username check boxes.
+This will prevent the annoying pop-ups asking whether you want to set the entered user name as the default one.

 Move on to the Password History tab.
 Click to turn on the Save ... previous passwords per entry feature.
 The default number, 3, is fine.